 Dr. Noda received PhD and BSc degrees in chemical engineering, an MSc degree in bioengineering and an MPhil degree from Columbia University, as well as a DSc degree in chemistry from the University of Tokyo.
 In addition to his involvement at Danimer Scientific, he serves as an Affiliated Professor at the University of Delaware.

-New PHA Developments
+New Developments in PHA Fibers

 Polyhydroxyalkanoates (PHAs) are a class of biodegradable aliphatic polyesters made by microorganisms.
 Inexpensive vegetable oils derived from plant seeds, like canola and soybeans, are fermented by various bacteria to make PHAs.
 While there are many different types of PHAs, those containing medium-chain-length (mcl) side branches, known as Nodax™ class PHAs commercialized by Danimer Scientific, show especially promising physical properties suitable for producing nonwoven fabrics.
 Nodax™ PHA is certified as totally soil, fresh water and marine environment biodegradable, as well as home and industrial compost compatible.
 It is also approved for FDA food contact safety.
 Danimer Scientific opened the world’s first large scale commercial PHA production facility last year in Winchester, KY to meet the rapidly growing demand for this promising alternative to petro-based plastics.
 The latest development on Nodax™ PHA will be reported.